lessandro-ugulino/cluster-k8s-rpi/roles/apps/jenkins-trivy/README.md

 Create a _Jenkinsfile_ and a _Dockerfile_ similar to this repo.

-Basically, this Jenkins pipeline will build an image using the _Dockerfile_, install **trivy** on Jenkins container if it's not already installed, scan it via **trivy** to find any vulnerability and upload it to ECR Repo if no vulnerability was found.
+This Jenkins CI/CD pipeline will build an image using the _Dockerfile_, install **trivy** on Jenkins container if it's not already installed, scan the image created using the Dockerfile via **trivy** to find any vulnerability and upload it to ECR Repo if no vulnerability was found.

-Dockerfile
+**Dockerfile**

 ```
 FROM alpine:latest
 LABEL maintainer="lezampieri@hotmail.com"
 ```

-Jenkinsfile
+**Jenkinsfile**

 ```
 pipeline {